pascal-felique/NNCV/README.md

 There is a folder with training loss and validation graphs that were captured from the Weights & Biases platform.

+There is a folder with the original paper about the Fast-SCNN model architecture and a presentation about Fast-SCNN from BMVC 2019.

 ## Overview

 We have modified and integrated the code of the Fast-SCNN model architecture to make it compatible with the existing training framework.